 Joining the MGH Foundation was a defining moment for me.
-After nearly 10 years specializing in gift planning, I brought together three of my passions: history, medical science and philanthropy.
+After nearly 10 years specializing in gift planning, I brought together three of my passions: history, medical science, and philanthropy.

-I'm delighted to work with donors who share my passion and celebrate the MGH traditions.
+I'm delighted to work with donors who share my passion and celebrate the pioneering spirit of the MGH.

-Thanks to you and so many other inspiring donors, we helping fund unprecedented life-changing projects.
+Thanks to you and so many other inspiring donors, we help fund unprecedented life-changing initiatives.